On the dynamics of endomorphisms of affine surfaces: Valuations centered at infinity

 \begin{proof} This is immediate as for any completion $X$,

 \end{proof}

 We can now show that the minimum of two Cartier divisors is still a Cartier divisor.

 \begin{prop} Let $X$ be a completion of $X_0$, let $D, D' \in \DivInf (X)$ be two effective divisor and let $\aa$ be the sheaf of ideals $\aa = \OO_X (-D) + O_X (- D')$.
-Then, $D \wedge D'$ is the Cartier divisor defined by $\pi^* \aa$ where $\pi$ is the blow up of $\aa$. \end{prop} Notice that $\aa$ is not locally principle only at satellite points, so $\pi$ is a sequence of blow-ups of satellite points.
+Consider the blow up of $\aa, \pi :Y \rightarrow X$ and let $\omega : Z \rightarrow Y$ be a desingularisation of $Y$.
+Then, $D \wedge D'$ is the Cartier divisor defined by $\omega^* \pi^* \aa$. \end{prop} In the statement of the proposition we have to desingularise because we have made the convention that a completion must be smooth at infinity.
+Notice that $\aa$ is not locally principle only at satellite points, so if we choose $\omega$ minimial, then $\omega \circ \pi$ is a sequence of blow-ups of satellite points.
 This shows the Claim \ref{ClaimPullBackOfIdealSheafIsMinimumCartierClass}.